Youssef-Sabri/Multi-Lang-Microservices/README.md

 ---

 ## 📋 **Project Description**
 This platform is a cloud-native microservices-based solution for real-time translation and text summarization.
-It uses advanced NLP models, a scalable architecture, and supports secure user management with asynchronous communication.
+It uses advanced NLP models, a scalable architecture, and supports secure user management.

 ---